Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Twin Needle Sewing

 While my machine didn’t come with an actual twin needle, it did come with an extra spool pin to set up twin needle sewing.
 As you can see in the above picture, your primary thread goes on the horizontal thread spool, and your second thread goes on the vertical thread spool that snaps right into a hole on the top of the machine.
+Don’t mind my awkward-sized spool cap in the above picture.

 If you’re wondering why this is important, twin needle sewing provides a parallel line of stitches and is useful in garment construction, for instance.